pslucas0212/AWS-Technology/README.md

     - Data consolidation - When you need to consolidate multiple data sources for reporting
     - Relational Databases - When you want to run a database that doesn't require real-time transaction processing (insert, update, and delete)
 - Analytics is the act of querying or processing your data.
-- Athena - Athena is a query service for Amazon S3.
+- **Athena** - Athena is a query service for Amazon S3.
   - Query service
   - Analyze S3 data using SQL
   - Pay per query
   - Considered serverless
-- Glue - Glue prepares your data for analytics.
+- **Glue** - Glue prepares your data for analytics.
   - Extract, transform, load (ETL) service
   - Prepare and load data
   - Helps to better understand your data
-- Kinesis - Kinesis allows you to analyze data and video streams in real time.
+- **Kinesis** - Kinesis allows you to analyze data and video streams in real time.
   - Analyze real-time, streaming data
   - Supports video, audio, application logs, website clickstreams, and IoT
-- Elastic MapReduce (EMR) - EMR helps you process large amounts of data.
+- **MapReduce (EMR)** - EMR helps you process large amounts of data.
   - Process big data
   - Analyze data using Hadoop
   - Works with big data frameworks
-- Data Pipeline - Data Pipeline helps you move data between compute and storage services running either on AWS or on-premises.
+- **Data Pipeline** - Data Pipeline helps you move data between compute and storage services running either on AWS or on-premises.
   - Moves data at specific intervals
   - Moves data based on conditions
   - Sends notifications on success or failure
-- QuickSight helps you visualize your data.
+- **QuickSight** helps you visualize your data.
   - Build interactive dashboards
   - Embed dashboards in your applications
 - Analytics are good for: